Abdulhamid97Mousa/My-K8s-Journey/README.md

 ### Inspiration
 Content present in the repository is inspierd by other people' sample exams, training exercises and my own invention.
 Use links below to check them out

-1. The Kubernetes Book by Nigel Poulton
+1. The Kubernetes Book by Nigel Poulton.
 2. Kubernetes for the Absolute Beginners - Hands-on created by Mumshad mannambeth, Kodekloud Training.